This article was originally written for the Illinois Tactical Officer’s Association

 Chris Bausch, a good friend and one of the owners of Sensemakers, LLC, refers to this as the difference between information hunting and information hoping.
 Continue reading »

-A couple of weeks ago I posted a video where I talked about the different conditions within Cooper’s Color Code and how that relates to informed awareness, but I recently found a video on Twitter that illustrates the need to be aware of your surroundings in ways that can’t be covered in a white board talk.
+A couple of weeks ago I posted a video (we have heard that this video is no longer available, but that the text below is still relevant) where I talked about the different conditions within Cooper’s Color Code and how that relates to informed awareness, but I recently found a video on Twitter that illustrates the need to be aware of your surroundings in ways that can’t be covered in a white board talk.
 Take a look at this news report from Seattle, WA where a man is robbing bus riders at gunpoint.

 The initial response when you watch this news segment is that technology will be our downfall and that it is dangerous to be so consumed by your phone that you are completely unaware of your surroundings.
 That is the easy answer though and is a no brainer.
 But it is something that happens to all of us and doesn’t explain why it is so dangerous.
 Being in Condition White means that you have no awareness of your surroundings and that you have no advance warning about any potential danger because you are not looking for threats in the first place.
 Without that initial level of alertness displayed by those in Condition Yellow, you won’t have the opportunity to create a plan for how you are going to deal with the threat on your terms.
 You will be reacting to whatever the criminal is doing.
 He has the upper hand and you are 100% right of bang.